maelishere/Labyrinth/README.md

     Relevance.General - either satisfies Relevance.Observers or Relevance.Sectors

 Note: A Sector (on the server) is required if you set relevancy to Relevance.Sectors for any variables or functions.

+Relevancy also comes with custom layers (not attached to unity's layers) to allow for more complexity in synchronizing the overall gameworld.

+## Roadmap

+At the current moment i am just testing and retuning it.

+### Bugs

+Unexpected disconnections breaks server's connection to every client in some cases; this is because of connection reset exception being recieved every time the server sends any message (ping mostly) to the client that goes down unexpectedly.

+Currently this is the only bug i am aware of, if any living soul out there decides to use this library please let me know of any unexpected behaivour; i can point out if it expected behaivour or just a bug.

+### Unity Asset Store

+I am working towards the review of this library from unity's team; at the moment i am in the queue.
+When i publish it on the asset store i will put a link here.
+The asset will come will a sample project.

+### Open World Game (No name)

+I plan on making a simple networked open world game to fully test it's production readiness.
+Then make more changes to bring it out of the experimental phase.